strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 To guarantee message ordering, a given producer can have at most one open transaction (they are executed serially).
 Consumers with `isolation.level=read_committed` are not allowed to advance to offsets which include open transactions, while messages from aborted transactions are filtered out.

-The transaction coordinator is a module running inside every Kafka broker.
+The transaction coordinator is a module running inside a Kafka broker.
 Each coordinator owns a subset of the partitions in the internal `__transaction_state` topic (i.e. the partitions for which its broker is the leader).
 The coordinator automatically aborts any ongoing transaction that is not completed within `transaction.timeout.ms`.